-Northern Inyo Hospital Emergency Room staff to determine data on psychiatric emergencies, follow-up care, 5150 hospitalizations, and substance-related emergencies.
+Northern Inyo Hospital Emergency Room staff to determine data on psychiatric

 Coordination of care and access to Wellness Center and Progress House programs.

-Community Collaborative meetings
+Community Collaborative meetings Quarterly

-Purpose: Case management and triage for incarcerated clients and the need for pre-emptive crisis response to keep mentally ill individuals out of jail and in treatment; best practices for reentry and case planning for severely mentally ill incarcerates.
+Case management and triage for incarcerated clients and the need for pre-emptive crisis Purpose:

+response to keep mentally ill individuals out of jail and in treatment; best practices for reentry and case planning for severely mentally ill incarcerates.